Luz Station: History

-Luz station serves the São Paulo neighborhood of Luz.
-At the time of the station's construction in the mid-nineteenth century, the neighborhood was characterized by a large embankment that connected the city's downtown area to the Grande Bridge.
+The station was built in the late 19th century with the purpose of being the headquarters of the newly founded São Paulo Railway.
+In the first decades of the 20th century, it was the main entrance to the city, a fact that gave it a major economic relevance, because the majority of the coffee from Santos was delivered in the station, along with the imported supplies.
+At the time of the station's construction in the mid-nineteenth century, the Luz neighborhood was characterized by a large embankment that connected the city's downtown area to the Grande Bridge.
 It also had a botanical garden, which was enlarged by the Governor João Teodoro Xavier de Matos, and would serve as the future home of Luz station.

 Land for the station was earmarked from the Botanical Garden Square, though its exact location was not confirmed until 1865.
 With the support of construction engineer Daniel Fox, superintendent J.J.
 Aubertin requested to the governor that the station be constructed on the corner of Rua Brigadeiro Tobias, where the current metro station now stands.
 He also requested that construction follow the previous plans created by the inspector engineer Vasco de Medeiros; otherwise, the station would be displaced to the other side of the Botanical Garden, and two gates would need to be installed to serve Rua Alegre and Rua Constituição.
 If the station were to be constructed beside the current subway station, however, the installation of one gate would be sufficient to serve both streets.

 The initial station building was a small, one-story block.
 Dispatch facilities, facilities for boarding and arrival, and the residence of the station chief were located inside the station, while buildings for line administration, company engineering, building repairs, and supplies storage were built outside.

 On 17 March 1888, station expansion was proposed, leading to the construction of the "second" Luz station.
 Passenger platforms were expanded and the edifice renovated.
 After construction, another story was added, bringing the station's height to two stories.
 The edifice was rebuilt in the neoclassical style and an iron cover was installed over the entrance of the building and the platforms.
 In 1900, Alfredo Moreira Pinto described the second Luz station as follows:

 This building was maintained until the beginning of the twentieth century, when it was demolished for the construction of the third Luz station.

+The current building was finished in 1901.
+The materials for its construction were brought from UK.
+The station was designed and produced by Walter Macfarlane & Co.
+Saracen Foundry, Glasgow.
+The station was assembled in Glasgow, then disassembled and sent to São Paulo where it was reassembled.
+The building was designed by the British architect Henry Driver.